Femchengdu/truvani-tech-Mar05/README.md

 - ExpressJs
 - Cors
 - Dotenv
+- GER(Good Enough Recommender)

 ### Key Features:

 - Display all products
 - Add items to cart
 - Display recomended products based on items in the cart
-- Presist the items in the cart
+- Presist the items in the cart in the browser
 - Indicate recommended items using a label or icon
 - 2 API endpoints
+- Products sorted in descending order when while cart has unearned rewards
+- Products sorted in ascending order while cart has all earned rewards
+- Free shipping at $99
+- Free shipping and Tote bag at $149

 ## Installation